fiveisprime/level-http/README.md

 server.start();
 ```

-_Note: requires a minimum node version of 0.10.x_
+_As of version 0.1.0, node version 0.8.x and up are supported and authentication
+is also optional._

 ## Supported Routes/Methods